MattTheTekie/extras/firefox-extensions/3-firefox-new-tab-redirect-abc/README.md

 README.md

 About:
-Another one New Tabg Redirect.
+Another one New Tab Redirect.
 Your URL website will open in a New Tab.

 You need to enter your website URL address in the addon options, then this address will be opened whenever you press the "+" button to create New Tab (or Ctrl+T)